garethjudson/tippitytap/README.md

 - adequate logging
 - failures generally throw exceptions which totally abort the process
 - all built with the idea that data going in is valid
+- testing for this is currently not as thorough as I would generally be
+  - particularly around errors and edge cases, I really have only tested the happy path